rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 # (Remote) SRE - Rackspace Private Cloud

-## Role
+## Rackspace SRE

+N.B., See the *Ops Fabric SRE Focus* section for a more specific description of the role this req is for.

 Site Reliability Engineering (SRE) is an engineering discipline that combines software and systems engineering to build and run large-scale, massively distributed, fault-tolerant systems.
 SRE ensures that Rackspace's managed service offerings & customer deployments have reliability and uptime appropriate to users' needs and a fast rate of improvement while monitoring and validating capacity and performance.
-Act as a Technical Lead for a portfolio of managed service deployments.
-Focus on reliability, scalability and the development of automation to manage a set of repetitive tasks at scale.
+An engineer in this role, acts as a Technical Lead for a portfolio of managed service deployments.
+They focus on reliability, scalability and the development of automation to manage a set of repetitive tasks at scale.

 ### Knowledge, Skills, Ability

-- Deep Experience in one or more of: C, C++, Java, Perl, Python, Bash or Go.
+- Deep Experience in one or more of: C, C++, Java, Perl, Python, Bash or Go
-- Deep experience working with Unix/Linux systems from kernel to shell and beyond, with experience working with system libraries, file systems, and client-server protocols.
+- Deep experience working with Unix/Linux systems from kernel to shell and beyond, with experience working with system libraries, file systems, and client-server protocols
-- Networking: e.g. TCP/IP, UDP, ICMP, etc., MAC addresses, IP packets, DNS, SDN, OSI layers, and load balancing.
+- Networking: TCP/IP, UDP, ICMP, MAC addresses, IP packets, DNS, SDN, OSI layers, and load balancing
-- Strong expertise in designing, analyzing and troubleshooting large-scale distributed systems.
+- Strong expertise in designing, analyzing and troubleshooting large-scale distributed systems
-- In depth knowledge of operating systems.
-- Familiarity with algorithms, data structures and complexity analysis.
+- Familiarity with algorithms, data structures and complexity analysis
-- Deep experience designing complex SaaS applications for cloud reliability and scalability.
+- Deep experience designing complex SaaS applications for cloud reliability and scalability
-- Expert-level experience with GCP, AWS or Openstack APIs.
+- Expert-level experience with GCP, AWS or Openstack APIs
-- Deep experience with cloud infrastructure automation and CI/CD pipeline design.
+- Deep experience with cloud infrastructure automation and CI/CD pipeline design
+- Experience with deployment orchestration (Mesos, Kubernetes, Docker Swarm, etc.)
-- Expertise in operational monitoring and management tools (Nagios, Datadog, etc.).
+- Expertise in operational monitoring and management tools (Datadog, Prometheus, Terraform, etc.)
-- Advanced written & verbal communication skills, both highly technical and non-technical.
+- Advanced written & verbal communication skills, both highly technical and non-technical
-- Ability to work closely with non-technical stakeholders and executives.
+- Ability to work closely with non-technical stakeholders and executives
-- Capable of providing strategic technical advice.
+- Capable of providing strategic technical advice
-- Systematic problem-solving approach, coupled with a strong sense of ownership and drive.
+- Systematic problem-solving approach, coupled with a strong sense of ownership and drive
-- Additional skills may be required depending on role; for example Kubernetes, Docker, Terraform, CEPH and other modern tools/technologies.
+- Additional skills may be required depending on role (Ceph, Helm, etc.)

 ### Job Complexity

-Supports high complexity deployments and internal teams on an as-needed basis.
+- Support high complexity deployments and internal teams on an as-needed basis
-Responsible for the roll-out and operations of large scale, complex systems automation.
-Collaborates with other teams on tools for systems automation.
+- Responsible for the roll-out and operations of large scale, complex systems automation
+- Collaborate with other teams on tools for systems automation
-Works in conjunction with multiple teams to ensure up-time and reliability of customer deployments.
+- Work in conjunction with multiple teams to ensure up-time and reliability of customer deployments

 ### Supervision

-Operates with little to no supervision.
-Provides technical and thought leadership to all levels of Infrastructure Services.
+- Operate with little to no supervision
+- Provide technical and thought leadership to all levels of Infrastructure Services

 ### Experience Education

-High school diploma or equivalent required.
-Bachelor's degree in Computer Science or equivalent experience.
-Usually requires 8+ years of information systems design/architecture/development experience.
-May require additional certifications depending on specialization.
+- High school diploma or equivalent required
+- Bachelor's degree in Computer Science or equivalent experience

-### Physical Demands

-General office environment.
-Considerable stress may occur at times.
-Some lifting up to 20 pounds required.
-General office environment.
-May require long periods sitting and viewing a computer monitor.
-Moderate levels of stress may occur at times.
-No special physical demands required.
+- 5+ years of information systems design/architecture/development experience
+- May require additional certifications depending on specialization

-## Focus
+## Ops Fabric SRE Focus

 As a Rackspace Private Cloud (RPC) Operational Fabric SRE, you will help support our organizational vision: To become the preferred brand for consuming